Phaethon: Phaethon as a legitimate offspring

-Hyginus wrote that Phaethon, son of Helios / Sol and Clymene, secretly mounted his father's car without said father's knowledge and leave, but with the aid of his sisters the Heliades who yoked the horses.
+Hyginus wrote that Phaethon, son of Helios / Sol and Clymene, secretly mounted his father's chariot without said father's knowledge and leave, but with the aid of his sisters the Heliades who yoked the horses.
 Being inexperienced, Phaethon drove the chariot too high, and it was fear that made him plunge into the Eridanus; when Zeus struck him with a thunderbolt, the Earth began to burn.
 Zeus then, pretending to want to put out the fire, let loose all the rivers everywhere, causing the flood that drowned everyone except for Deucalion and Pyrrha.
 Phaethon secretly stealing the chariot, and his sisters helping him out perhaps implies the existence of an early version, where Phaethon and his (full) sisters are legitimate offspring of the Sun god and his wife, brought up in their father's house, rather than product(s) of an extramarital liaison.
 After his death, Phaethon was conveyed to the stars by his father as a constellation.
 The constellation associated with Phaethon was the Auriga, or the Charioteer.

 The satirical author Lucian of Samosata treated the myth in a comedic matter in his Dialogues of the Gods.
 In the short dialogue, Zeus angrily berates Helios for letting his inexperienced son drive his chariot, which almost resulted in the world being destroyed.
 Helios acknowledges his error, but claims he was pressured by Phaethon and Phaethon's mother Clymene both (another implication of the union between Helios and the mother of Phaethon being marital in nature, not an affair, and thus making their child legitimate), and could have not foreseen the extent of the disaster.
 Zeus is displeased to hear it, unconvinced that he would not know that an inexperienced driver like Phaethon would not be able to control the steeds.
 Helios then asks Zeus to be merciful, as his son has already been punished (being dead) and he himself is in great mourning.
 Zeus disagrees that this punishment is enough, returns Helios his damaged chariot which is in need of repair, and threatens to strike him with one of his thunderbolts should he ever do such thing again.
 In True History, another work of Lucian's, Phaethon is the king of the Sun and is at war with the Moon, ruled by King Endymion.